smizell/restfuljson/index.md

 ### Including or Linking Data

-Clients SHOULD NOT expect for a property to be a response.
-Instead clients SHOULD check it's there before moving on.
+Clients SHOULD NOT expect for a property to be in a response.
+Instead clients SHOULD check the property is there before moving on.
 Additionally, a client should look for included data first before requesting a URL.

 For example, if a client receives this response below, and it's look for a `book`, it should use the included `book` property.